Annual Public debate, talk or panel discussion

 Our regular monthly meetings generally involve an outside speaker talking about a subject on which they are expert.
 Subjects have included topics such as Climate change, Sharia Law, Multiple Universes, Conscientious Objection, Morality, Do we have free will and merits of Representative Democracy.
 Our meetings are open to all and everyone is welcome.

 We are concerned about a lack of representation at local level for non-religious people which means that, unlike religious people who can be consulted through recognised methods of communication, non-religious people’s needs and views can be excluded from decision making bodies.
 As part of Farnham Humanists’ aims to engage with our local community, end discrimination of religion and belief and promote equality by reducing religious privilege, we have joined a number of groups.
-These include David Savage volunteering his time supporting the Surrey County Council Equality Group and Alec Leggatt for the Waverley Borough Council Faith Forum.
+These include the Surrey County Council Equality Group, Waverley Borough Council’s Faith Forum and the Surrey SACRE (Standing Advisory Council for Religious Education).

 As well as Supporting Democracy and Equality and volunteering as individuals for a number of organisations, our members give time to the following: